keshrikhushi11/Calculator/README.md

-## Scientific Calculator Web App :
+## Scientific-Calculator Web App :

-A modern and responsive **Scientific Calculator** built using HTML, CSS, and JavaScript.
+A modern and responsive **Scientific-Calculator** built using HTML, CSS, and JavaScript.
 It supports basic operations, scientific functions, and also maintains a persistent calculation history using localStorage.
 I converted the history array into a string using `JSON.stringify()` before saving it, and while retrieving, I converted it back into an array using `JSON.parse()`.